MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-support-in-previous-windows-versions.md

 - All SKUs of Windows 10
 - All SKUs of Windows 8.1
-- All SKUs of Windows 8
-- All SKUs of Windows 7

 The following previous versions of Windows **do not** have in-box support for Bluetooth wireless technology:

 - All SKUs of Windows Server 2016
 - All SKUs of Windows Server 2012
-- All SKUs of Windows Server 2008 R2
-- All SKUs of Windows Server 2008
-- All SKUs of Windows Server 2003
-- All SKUs of Windows 2000

 Although these versions of Windows do not have in-box Bluetooth wireless technology support, third-party Bluetooth drivers might be available from independent hardware vendors (IHVs).